-Best answer: Yes, if you have an older router you should consider moving up to Wi-Fi 6, especially since the prices have come down and new phones will likely support the tech.
-If you already have a fast 802.11AC router it won't be worth it, however.
+Best answer: Yes, if you have an older router, you should consider moving up to Wi-Fi 6, especially since the prices decreased and new phones will likely support the tech.
+However, if you already have a fast Wi-Fi 5 (802.11ac) router, it won't be worth it.

 Since most people keep their routers for years and may upgrade their phones or computers multiple times before getting a new router, it's best to get a router that's ready for the future.
 Thankfully, Wi-Fi 6 routers have come down in price and are finally ready for mainstream users.

-For most home users, Wi-Fi 5 routers can supply more than enough speed and if you have a fast one, it might not be worth it to jump into new hardware until prices come down even further.
-Similar to buying a smartphone from last year like a Galaxy Note 9, the performance may be good enough and the software will be current, but it will reach its end-of-life sooner than the Note 10.
+For most home users, Wi-Fi 5 routers can supply more than enough speed, and if you have a fast one, it might not be worth it to jump unless your router is struggling to keep up its speeds in a congested area.
+Similar to buying a smartphone more than a year ago, like a Galaxy S10, the performance may be good enough, and the software will be current, but it will reach its end-of-life sooner than the S21.

-If you were going to buy a router today, Wi-Fi 5 just doesn't make a ton of sense for the next few years you will have it.
-However, if you don't, it's worth it to go further and get a Wi-Fi 6-compatible router.
+If you were going to buy a router today, Wi-Fi 5 just doesn't make a ton of sense for the next few years, you will have it.

 The RT-AX82U has a fast AX5400 connection and gaming QoS software built-in, so you can have plenty of speed no matter the task.

 The Orbi RBK752 has fast and consistent speeds thanks to its dedicated mesh link and impressive AX4200 connection.